-Aperture and Lightroom give us many tools to rate our images, 1 to 5 stars, flags and colour labels.
-It is smart to create a personal rating system, and to stick to whatever system you chose.
+Aperture and Lightroom give us many tools to rate our images, 1 to 5 stars, flags and color labels.
+It is smart to create a personal rating system and to stick to whatever system you chose.
 For speed and consistency purposes, we use the following rating system for initial, individual and final delivery:

 Once we’re through all images in our collection, we set the filter to “1-star”, and quickly skim through our selected images.
 From this (hopefully much smaller) amount of images, we look for duplicates (images that look very similar, same pose, expression etc), and apply a “2-star” rating to those images we will send to the client for an initial review.

 This brings us to the next type of rating: Colour labels.
-We use colour label as “indicators”, not for rating, and apply different colour-label to different stages of our workflow.
-Uncoloured images (generally raw files) have not been touched, images selected by the client for retouching are marked “yellow” (to be retouched), images with basic (initial) retouching are “red”, and final retouches and composites are “green”.
+We use color label as “indicators”, not for rating, and apply different color label to different stages of our workflow.
+Uncolored images (generally raw files) have not been touched, images selected by the client for retouching are marked “yellow” (to be retouched), images with basic (initial) retouching are “red”, and final retouches and composites are “green”.
 This allows us to find the final versions of images instantly.
-And to keep things simple, we don’t use any other colours.
+And to keep things simple, we don’t use any other colors.